vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 When Satan tempted Eve {% rf 'Genesis 3:1–5' %}, he drew her into a discussion by asking a devious question (“Yea, hath God said, Ye shall not eat of every tree of the garden?”), and quickly sowing doubt about God’s character (“Ye shall not surely die: For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil”).
 This quick one-two punch must have sent Eve’s mind spinning into an abyss of dissonance and perplexity: Was God not who she thought He was?
 Was He trying to scare them into obedience?
 Did He have their best interest in mind, or was He manipulating them?
 Why was He preventing them from reaching a higher state of existence?
 What was it like to be a god?

 Lucifer likely presented similar questions before the angels.
 The Bible does not talk about an off-limit tree in heaven, but it offers evidence that there was a law that Lucifer broke.
-Since the Ten Commandments can be summarized as loving God supremely and loving others as ourselves {% rf 'Matthew 22:37-40' %}, the heavenly law was likely based on the same principle.
-If God is love, then His law, which is a [reflection of His character](/posts/gospel/law.md#what-is-gods-law-a-reflection-of), must be anchored in love.
+Since the Ten Commandments can be summarized as loving God supremely and loving others as ourselves {% rf 'Matthew 22:37–40' %}, the heavenly law must have been based on the same principle.
+If God is love, then His law, which is a [reflection of His character](/posts/gospel/law.md#what-is-gods-law-a-reflection-of), must also be centered around love.

 > Beloved, let us love one another: for *love is of God*; and every one that loveth is born of God, and knoweth God.
 He that loveth not knoweth not God; for *God is love*.
 {% ct '1 John 4:7-8' %}

-We know Lucifer rebelled against God's law of love because iniquity was found in his heart {% rf 'Ezekiel 28:15; 1 John 3:4' %}, but what was his sin?
-Jesus said, "He was a murderer from the beginning" {% rf 'John 8:44' %}.
+We know Lucifer rebelled against God’s law of love because iniquity was found in his heart {% rf 'Ezekiel 28:15; 1 John 3:4' %}, but what was his sin?
+Jesus expressed it plainly: “He was a murderer from the beginning” {% rf 'John 8:44' %}.

 ## What is murder?